About Global Investing

 Half our recommendations typically are pink sheet-traded.
 That sounds scary but in fact these shares trade in heavy volumes every day on the foreign market where the stock is based.
 Bonds, including our Yankee bonds, even if formally listed, trade over the counter too.
 And even NYSE-listed foreign preferred stocks are not always very liquid.
 Because we target our service to retail investors most buying in modest amounts we can cover the nooks and crannies of the OTC market and not create waves of buy or sell orders which would increase the costs of trading.

-For more information, visit global-investing.com where you can securely subscribe to Global Investing on the Internet for a day, or a year to test it out.
-Or sign up for a daily blog with information on global markets, which is free but without our stock picks.
+Sign up to Global Investing on the Internet for a day, a quarter, or a year to test it out.
+Or sign up FREE for a daily blog with information on global markets, which is free but without our stock picks.
 We charge for the stock picks because they make money for our subscribers.